Join me!

 Tea Tree Oil Antifungal Treatment Stick Recipe

 My son had a mysterious itchy spot on his chest, at first I thought it was a bruise when it didn’t go away and it continue to itch I knew that it was something else.
-Certainly not something the cause too much discomfort but he did scratch it several times a day, so I wanted to try to ease the spot with a bomb that was gentle, easy to apply, and long-lasting.
-I came up with this recipe as a gentler way to apply tea tree oil then using a roller bottle.
-Making it into a solid balm allows it to stay in place longer and requires less application.
-Putting a balm into tube is the perfect way to apply and antifungal treatment to the spot and something that he could do it on his own.
+Certainly not something that causes too much discomfort, but he did scratch it several times a day, so I wanted to try to ease the spot with a bomb that was gentle, easy to apply, and long-lasting.

 When I first made this recipe, I tried it on a few of my spots first.
 One spot in particular had been on my body for more than a year.
-It didn’t bother me so I didn’t think much of it, but when I tested the balm on it, it went away in four days!
+It didn’t bother me, so I didn’t think much of it, but when I tested the balm on it, it went away in four days!
 It was clearly a perfect match.
 I made a bunch more and handed it out to others for testing.
 After a few tweaks to the formulation, this is now the balm that I use to treat mysterious little red spots, naturally.

 Lavender Infused Oil